jundalisay/superb/content/en/research/mohammad/quran/sura-073.md

-73. THE ENWRAPPED (al-Muzzammil)
+---
+title: "THE ENWRAPPED (al-Muzzammil)"
+heading: "Chapter 73a of the Quran Simplified"
+date: 2022-01-31
+image: "/covers/quran.jpg"
+description: "This is the Book in which there is no doubt, a guide for the righteous."
+linkb: /research/mohammad/quran/
+linkbtext: "Index"
+linkf: /research/mohammad/quran/
+linkftext: "Index"
+---

-1. O you Enwrapped one.
+{{< s v="1" >}}  O you Enwrapped one.{{< s v="2" >}}

-2. Stay
-3. For
-224
+Stay{{< s v="3" >}}  For
-up during the night, except a little. half of it, or reduce it a little.74.
-THE ENROBED (al-Muddathir)
+up during the night, except a little. half of it, or reduce it a little.

-4. Or
-add to it; and chant the Quran rhythmi- cally.
+{{< s v="4" >}}  Or add to it; and chant the Quran rhythmically.

-5. We
-are about to give you a heavy message. vigil of night is more effective, and bet- ter suited for recitation.
+{{< s v="5" >}}  We are about to give you a heavy message. vigil of night is more effective, and better suited for recitation.

 7. In the daytime, you have lengthy work to do.
-8. So remember the Name of your Lord, and devote yourself to Him wholeheartedly.
-9. Lord of the East and the West.
-There is no god but He, so take Him as a Trustee.
-10. And endure patiently what they say, and withdraw from them politely.
-11. And leave Me to those who deny the truth, those of luxury, and give them a brief respite.
+8. So remember the Name of your Lord, and devote yourself to Him wholeheartedly.{{< s v="9" >}}  Lord of the East and the West.
+There is no god but He, so take Him as a Trustee.{{< s v="10" >}}  And endure patiently what they say, and withdraw from them politely.{{< s v="11" >}}  And leave Me to those who deny the truth, those of luxury, and give them a brief respite.
 6. The
 12. With